philgyford/twelescreen/README.md

 if you want to explicitly set the environment (eg `production` or `development`) at runtime.

-Before running the code you will need to set up a new Twitter application, make a config file, and possibly set environment variables.
+Before running the code you will need to set up a new Twitter application, make a config file, install the Node modules, and possibly set environment variables.

+### Install Node modules

+[NPM](https://github.com/isaacs/npm) is used to manage Node packages.
+NPM can install the packages required for Twelescreen from the `package.json` file (although all currently required packages are included in the Twelescreen repository).
+They get installed in the `node_modules/` directory.
+You would do this from within the `twelescreen/` directory:

+    $ npm install

+*NOTE:* This should also install bower and, after all the Node packages are installed, run `bower install` (see below).

+Installing new packages and having them added to `package.json` is done with:

+    $ npm install [package-name] --save

 ### Twitter application